Used vs new laptop for primary school

 For buyers who need one device for study, office work, coding, spreadsheets, design tools or heavier multitasking.

-The $399 primary-school tier makes sense when the workload is light and you want a low-risk first device.
+The primary-school tier, with typical options from $399 subject to stock makes sense when the workload is light and you want a low-risk first device.
 Younger students often need reliability, battery life and a keyboard that feels good more than they need higher-end specs.

-The $699 secondary-school tier is often the sweet spot for families.
+The secondary-school tier, with typical options from $699 subject to stock is often the sweet spot for families.
 This is where you usually get enough RAM and storage to keep the laptop feeling good over several school years rather than just one.

-The $999 university and work tier is for buyers who need the laptop to do real daily work, not just survive homework.
+The university and work tier, with typical options from $999 subject to stock is for buyers who need the laptop to do real daily work, not just survive homework.
 If it needs to handle uni, office tools, coding, spreadsheets or heavier browser multitasking, this is usually the safer long-term choice.

 In many cases, yes.
 A used business-grade laptop often gives better build quality, keyboard feel and day-to-day reliability than a very cheap brand-new consumer laptop.